Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Note: Other approaches are possible and may be considered by individual implementers.
 An example is explicit signaling using e.g. esmg messages, and a custom key rotation signal to indicate future KIDs.

-**Period**: A `Period` element is used as the minimum content key duration interval.
-Content key is rotated at the period boundary.
+**Period**: A `Period` element is used as the minimum [=content key=] duration interval. [=content key=] is rotated at the period boundary.
 This is a simple implementation and has limitations in the flexibility:

-* The existing signaling in the MPD does not allow for early warning of change of the content key and associated decryption context, hence seamless transition between periods is not ensured.
+* The existing signaling in the MPD does not allow for early warning of change of the [=content key=] and associated decryption context, hence seamless transition between periods is not ensured.
 * The logic for the creation of the periods is decided by content creation not DRM systems, hence boundaries may not be suited properly and periods may be longer than the desired key interval.

 **Key Hierarchy**: Each DRM system has its own key hierarchy.
 In general, the number of levels in the key hierarchy varies among DRM systems.
 For interoperability purposes, only two levels need to be considered:

 * Licenses for managing the rights of a user: This can be issued once for enforcing some scope of accessing content, such as a channel or library of shows (existing and future).
 It is cryptographically bound to one DRM system and is associated with one user ID.
-It enables access to licenses that control the content keys associated with each show it authorizes.
+It enables access to licenses that control the [=content keys=] associated with each show it authorizes.
 There are many names for this type of licenses.
 In conditional access systems, a data construct of this type is called an entitlement management message (EMM).
 In the PlayReady DRM system, a license of this type is called a “root license”.
 There is no agreement on a common terminology.
-* Licenses for accessing the content: This is a license that contains content keys and can only be accessed by devices that have been authorized.
+* Licenses for accessing the content: This is a license that contains [=content keys=] and can only be accessed by devices that have been authorized.
 While licenses for managing rights are most of the time unique per user, the licenses for accessing the content are not expected to be unique and are tied to the content and not a user, therefore these may be delivered with content in a broadcast distribution.
-In addition doing so allows real time license acquisition, and do not require repeating client authentication, authorization, and rebuilding the security context with each content key change in order to enable continuous playback without interruption cause be key acquisition or license processing.
+In addition doing so allows real time license acquisition, and do not require repeating client authentication, authorization, and rebuilding the security context with each [=content key=] change in order to enable continuous playback without interruption cause be key acquisition or license processing.
 In conditional access systems, a data construct of this type is called an entitlement control message (ECM).
 In the PlayReady DRM system,  a license of this type is called a “leaf license”.
 There is no agreement on a common terminology.

-When using key hierarchy, the `@cenc:default_KID` value in the `ContentProtection` element, which is also in the `tenc` box, is the ID of the key requested by the DRM client.
+When using key hierarchy, the `@cenc:default_KID` value in the `ContentProtection` descriptor, which is also in the `tenc` box, is the ID of the key requested by the DRM client.
 These keys are delivered as part of acquisition of the rights for a user.
 The use of key hierarchy is optional and DRM system specific.

 Issue: For key hierarchy, add a sentence explaining that mixing DRM systems is possible with system constraints.